elizabethchase/elizabethchase.github.io/_pages/about.md

 My research falls in a couple of domains:
 - Using tools from Bayesian statistics and statistical shrinkage to fit abruptly changing associations (step functions, impulse functions, etc.)
-- Quantifying competing risks tradeoffs in treatment decision-making
+- Quantifying competing risks tradeoffs to aid treatment decision-making
 - Flexible methods for analyzing competing risks endpoints
 - Applied projects in prostate cancer care, women's health, and the Flint water crisis

-Please feel free to read more about my research by clicking on the "Projects" tab above.

 Overall, I am passionate about using statistics to advance our understanding of real-world problems and am excited by interdisciplinary collaborative work.